rochoa85/dockECR/README.md

 - LeDock: http://www.lephar.com/download.htm - stand-alone tools: ledock_linux_x86
 - rDock: https://sourceforge.net/projects/rdock/files/ - stand-alone tools: rbcavity, rbdock and sdsort
 - MGL Tools: http://mgltools.scripps.edu/downloads - stand-alone tools: pythonsh
-- RDKit: http://rdkit.org - version for python3
+- RDKit: http://rdkit.org - version for python3. **A conda environment is available to facilitate the installation.**

 In addition to these packages, it is required to install OpenBabel (https://sourceforge.net/projects/openbabel/), which can be obtained from the main OS package repository.